 There is no self that is the inherent collection of the mind and body parts.
 This reasoning addresses the mind and body as “mine.”
 However, if the self and the collection were inherently one, it would be pointless to call it a collection, just as the possessor cannot be one with the possessed.
-While a collection of aggregates is a valid basis for a dependently and conventionally designation, a self cannot be a collector of itself.
+While a collection of aggregates is a valid basis for a dependent and conventional designation, a self cannot be a collector of itself.
 The idea of a collection also implies multiplicity, diversity, or why call it a collection?
 This means that if a self was equivalent to a collection, there would have to be many selves.
-Additionally, if a self was seen to be a transitory collection, then when any part of the collection changed, as in a changing body characteristic or thought, an entirely new self would have to be assumed.
+Additionally, if a self was seen to be a transitory collection, then when any part of the collection changed, as in changing thoughts or physical changes, an entirely new self would have to be assumed.

 There is no self that is inherently the shape of the body parts.
 If the self was equivalent to the shape of a body, then non-physical, mental characteristics could not be a part of a person.
 Also, if the shape of the body changed in any way, including growing or aging, losing or gaining weight or changing body position, then if the self was inherently the a shape, this would imply that the self would then become a different self.
 Additionally, the body is a composite of different and multiple shapes and so shape cannot be an inherent self-unity.~